| Item | English Language Problematic | Quantonics' Quantum Remediation

 relating as association, relating as recall, relating as characterization,

-Classical relativity is objective.
+relating as synthesis, etc. Classical relativity is objective.
 It is dialectical.

 It is analytical.
 Relative objects in classical reality adhere